fangli/kibana-authentication-proxy/README.md

 - Support Elasticsearch which protected by basic authentication, only kibana-authentication-proxy knows the user/passwd
 - Compatible with the latest kibana3
 - Enhanced authentication methods.
 Now support Google OAuth2, BasicAuth(multiple users supported) and CAS Authentication for the clients
+- Per-user kibana index supported. now you can use index kibana-int-userA for user A and kibana-int-userB for user B
 - Inspired by and based on [kibana-proxy](https://github.com/hmalphettes/kibana-proxy), most of the proxy libraries were written by them, thanks:)

 *We NO LONGER support third-party plugins such as `Bigdesk` or `Head` since it's hard to test and maintain*